 The Play Store is brimming with alternative home screens, but Aviate was far and away one of the most impressive we saw last year.
 This beautifully designed launcher takes a completely different approach to organizing your apps and data.
 Apparently Yahoo was just as impressed as we were because the company just announced at CES that it has acquired Aviate.

 In case you missed it, Aviate tracks your usage patterns and groups apps into categories that are presented to you based on the time of day and your location.
+For example, in the morning it might show you your calendar appointments and news apps in the morning "space."

 The popular invite-only contextual launcher Aviate upgraded today from Alpha to Beta.
 It's still invite-only, but it's definitely worth looking at, as one of the most powerful alpha products I've ever used just got even better.
 (Did I mention we have an invite code good for 500 invites later in the post?)